xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 Currently, the free license for Katalon Runtime Engine is not available.

 If you have subscribed but cannot use a Katalon license, check if you have permission to use it.
-See more instructions [here](https://docs.katalon.com/katalon-studio/docs/use-online-license.html).
+See [Grant Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/use-online-license.html).

 </details>